The Every: Themes

-The novel continues in the same vein as The Circle, expanding on the notion that privacy is being dramatically weakened, but, as described in Shoshana Zuboff’s The Age of Surveillance Capitalism, most people are willing to accept that as a tradeoff for convenience.
+The novel continues in the same vein as The Circle, expanding on the notion that privacy is being dramatically weakened.
+However, as described in Shoshana Zuboff’s The Age of Surveillance Capitalism, most people are willing to accept that as a tradeoff for convenience.
 It also includes themes from Barry Schwartz's book The Paradox of Choice, that people are happier when they have fewer choices.

 Release

-Consistent with the plot of the novel, Eggers dislikes the role that Amazon plays as a bookseller.
+Consistent with the novel's plot, Eggers dislikes Amazon's role as a bookseller.
 As a result, he did not allow the hardcover version of the novel to be sold on Amazon; it was sold only through independent booksellers, and was made available 6 weeks before the paperback and e-book became available on Amazon.
-The hardcover had 32 different covers, all showing the same image but with different color schemes.
-Eggers stated in an interview with Vanity Fair, "If you are taking away a big chunk of the way a lot of people buy books, you're saying that to get this one you might have to make a tiny bit more effort outside of the Buy Now button online.
-And I know that we're exhausted as a species; there's just too much going on and it's not like we can always avoid aiding and abetting these monopolies—especially during a pandemic.
+The hardcover had 32 different covers, all showing the same image but with various color schemes.
+Eggers stated in an interview with Vanity Fair, "If you are taking away a big chunk of the way a lot of people buy books, you're saying that to get this one, you might have to make a tiny bit more effort outside of the Buy Now button online.
+And I know that we're exhausted as a species; there's just too much going on, and it's not like we can always avoid aiding and abetting these monopolies—especially during a pandemic.
 But maybe it'll drive a few people to look around the corner and see that there's a little store there that might benefit from a purchase or two."

 Television series

-In April 2022, it was reported that HBO is in developing a television series adaptation of the novel, with Rachel Axler will writing and executive producing, Eggers and David Miner will also executive producing.
+In April 2022, it was reported that HBO is developing a television series adaptation of the novel, with Rachel Axler writing and executive producing; Eggers and David Miner will also executive produce.